Tea · Teaware · Gifts · Shipping · Returns & Exchanges

 Can I include a gift message with my order?

 Yes!
 Just let us know under "Order Notes" in your cart and we'll include your message in the shipment.
+We don't usually include printed invoices with orders unless requested.
+(Trying to save 🌲s where we can!)

 We ship to most places around the world, with some important caveats for international orders: